nayanika22/Hotel-Booking-DA-and-Cancellation-Prediction/README.md

 The amalgamation of data analysis and predictive modeling holds immense value for the hospitality industry.
 Beyond predicting cancellations, our project equips hotels with the knowledge to proactively manage reservations, optimize resource allocation, and elevate the overall guest experience.
 Join us on this exciting journey as we unravel the story within the hotel booking data.

-Let's embark on the dual exploration of Hotel Booking Data Analysis and Cancellation Prediction!
+Let's embark on the exploration of Hotel Booking Data Analysis and Cancellation Prediction!